Traffic signs by country: Andorra

 Road signs in Andorra are similar to those set out in the Vienna Convention on Road Signs and Signals.
 Its direction signage is always white.
+Other signs, such as warning and regulatory, are identical to those used in Spain.

-Unlike other European countries such as the United Kingdom, France and Belgium, all routes in Andorra are not numbered.
+Unlike other European countries, route numbers are not always shown.
 This can cause problems for drivers from neighbouring European countries when trying to find an international destination.